opensearch-project/documentation-website/_dashboards/run-queries.md

 <img src="{{site.url}}{{site.baseurl}}/images/dev-tools/dev-tools-send.png" alt="Send request">

-OpenSearch displays the response in the response pane on the right side of the Console:
+OpenSearch displays the response in the response pane on the right side of the console:

 <img src="{{site.url}}{{site.baseurl}}/images/dev-tools/dev-tools-response.png" alt="Response pane">{: .img-fluid }

-## Working in cURL and Console formats
+## Working in cURL and console formats

-Console uses an easier syntax to format REST requests than the `curl` command.
+The console uses an easier syntax to format REST requests than the `curl` command.

 For example, the following `curl` command runs a search query: